 Any Roman-themed trail should culminate in a visit to the Museu d'Historia de la Ciutat (Barcelona City History Museum), which contains a wealth of artifacts from the period.
 Below is a brief guide to the city's chief Roman remains.

 But the very best Roman ruins in the Barcelona area are in Tarragona, a city that is a short train ride along the coast.

 Barcelona was protected by fortified walls with four gateways.
 The quadrangular 4th Century turrets of one of the gateways can be glimpsed at the Puerta del Bisbe on Plaça Nova.
 Here, at the back of the medieval ecclesiastical palace, Casa de l'Ardiaca (Santa Llùcia 1), there's also a modern replica of the aqueducts that once led out into the surrounding countryside from the gateway.

 Remains of another gateway and original Roman paving can be glimpsed on Carrer Regomir at the Pati Llimona Civic Centre, which was also home to Roman Baths.

 Beside the cathedral on Via Laietana, this square presents one of the most spectacular sections of the old city walls.
 Mostly dating back to the 4th Century, the walls are crowned by a Gothic chapel, that of Santa Àgata.

 Temple of Augustus

-Just off Plaça Sant Jaume on Carrer del Paradís, in the courtyard of the Centre Excursionista de Catalunya, are four impressive Roman columns standing nine metres tall.
+Just off Plaça Sant Jaume on Carrer del Paradís, in the courtyard of the Centre Excursionista de Catalunya, are four impressive Roman columns standing 30 feet tall.
 Sculpted in the Corinthian style, these columns are all that remains of what was once Barcelona's Temple of Augustus, built in the 1st century BC.